Aphexus/SDRSliceGrabber/README.md

 | Command | Explanation
 |---|---
 | ```java -jar target/gtrslicegrabber-0.0.1-SNAPSHOT.jar LAMBDA RATES 2019_01_05 2019_01_09``` | This will download and process all cumulative slice files for RATES between January 1st through the 9th inclusively, one at a time since the default threadPoolSize of 1 is used.
 | ```java -Dslicegrabber.executors.threadPoolSize=3 -jar target/gtrslicegrabber-0.0.1-SNAPSHOT.jar BATCH EQUITIES 2019_03_01 2019_03_03 FOREX 2018_07_01 2018_07_01 CREDITS 2017_10_10 2017_11_05``` | This will download 3 days' worth of data for EQUITIES in March 2019, 1 days' worth of data for FOREX in July 2018, and 27 days' worth of data for CREDITS for October-November 2017.
 Each asset class will have its own threadpool of size 3 to download and insert data into the database, but since the ```BATCH``` argument is used, cancellation and correction records will not be processed.
-They will still be inserted, but the original dissemination ID will not be marked as cancelled or corrected.
+They will still be inserted, but the original dissemination IDs will not be marked as cancelled or corrected.
 The stored procedures PROCESS_EQUITIES, PROCESS_FOREX, and PROCESS_CREDITS will have to be called manually.
 | ```docker run --rm -e chunkSize="2000" gtrslicegrabber:latest CREDITS 2019_02_12 2019_02_12``` | This run is using the docker image which only uses the ```BATCH``` argument.
 The 3 variables discussed earlier are all overridable using docker environment variables as seen here with ```chunkSize```.
 Just use the last word in the property as oppossed to the whole thing.

 **Note:** MySQL and S3Mock still need to be running in their own docker containers when using the ```gtrslicegrabber``` image to execute the program locally.